caddyserver/website/src/docs/markdown/caddyfile/directives/reverse_proxy.md

 - **unhealthy_request_count** <span id="unhealthy_request_count"/> is the permissible number of simultaneous requests to a backend before marking it as down.
 In other words, if a particular backend is currently handling this many requests, then it's considered "overloaded" and other backends will be preferred instead.

   This should be a reasonably large number; configuring this means that the proxy will have a limit of `unhealthy_request_count × upstreams_count` total simultaneous requests, and any requests after that point will result in an error due to no upstreams being available.

+### Events

+When an upstream transitions from being healthy to unhealthy or vice-versa, [an event](/docs/caddyfile/options#event-options) is emitted.
+These events can be used to trigger other actions, such as sending a notification or logging a message.
+The events are as follows:

+- `healthy` is emitted when an upstream is marked healthy when it was previous unhealthy
+- `unhealthy` is emitted when an upstream is marked unhealthy when it was previous healthy

+In both cases, the `host` is included as metadata in the event to identify the upstream that changed state.
+It can be used as a placeholder with `{event.data.host}` with the `exec` event handler, for example.